 The first, known as “everyday operations,” discusses the staffing required to run your pizza shop on a day-to-day basis.

-So, for example, your five-year milestones might include the following: Sales of $3 million; 250,000 customers served, two locations.
+So, in a restaurant business plan example, your five-year milestones might include the following: Sales of $3 million; 250,000 customers served, two locations.
 Then, work backwards to figure out what goals you must achieve in year four, year three, year two and most importantly in the coming year.

 For the coming year, break down the milestones even further and get more granular.
-For example, if you hope to launch a new pizza shop in year two, in March of year one, a milestone could be to start looking at new locations.
+For example, if you hope to open a shop in year two, in March of year one, a milestone could be to start looking at new locations.
 June’s milestone might be to begin construction.
 December’s milestone might be to hire the new store manager.
 The goal is to really map out your growth and determine short-term milestones.
 When achieved, these goals will progress you and your company towards meeting your long-term goals in your overall pizza business plan.

 A financial plan for a pizza shop details the amount of money you need to raise, if applicable, to grow your business.
 It also includes financial projections showing your expected growth.
 Your projections must include an income statement, balance sheet and cash flow statement.